Travel to Cadiz

-Cádiz is a staggering place, replete with a mysterious allure that maps its millenary heritage.
-The oldest continuously inhabited city in the western hemisphere, an incredibly popular destination for Spanish courses, and one of the oldest cities in the world at large, Cádiz has been home to every significant civilization for the past 3,000 years.
-From the audacious Phoenicians to their ambitious offspring, the Carthaginians, past the Romans, Visigoths and Muslims, the city has always featured as an important settlement, of strategic relevance both for military and commercial use.
+Cadiz is a place of staggering beauty, replete with a mysterious allure that maps its millenary heritage.
+The oldest continuously inhabited city in the western hemisphere, an incredibly popular destination for a language immersion in Spanish, Cadiz has been home to a variety of civilizations over the past 3,000 years.
+From the audacious Phoenicians to their ambitious offspring, the Carthaginians, past the Romans, Visigoths, and Muslims, the city has long been a prominent settlement of strategic importance.

-Consequently, Cádiz has grown through the ages, more intermittently than might be assumed, but with a remarkable cohesion that today is evidenced in the eclectic mix of style and services, of comfort and history, it offers to both its visitors and 135,000 residents.
-At the same time, the topography of the city's very specific, totally unique and utterly breathtaking location has also reduced the growth of the population to the closed quarters of the narrow slice of land that protrudes from the mainland and reaches out into the sea.
+Consequently, Cadiz has taken on many personalities throughout the ages, leaving behind an eclectic mix of styles for its visitors to admire today.
+At the same time, the topography of the city's utterly breathtaking location has limited the growth of the population to the closed quarters of the narrow slice of land that protrudes from the mainland and reaches out into the sea.

-At the same time, however, the significance and attraction to the site has transformed the Bay of Cádiz into one of the busiest and most active hotspots in Spain, helping to develop areas in the vicinity of the city, both at the foot of the jutting peninsula and on the opposite end of the bay.
-Such has been the case with Puerto Real and Puerto de Santa Marta, both within ten miles of Cádiz, and San Fernando and Rota, slightly more distanced from the capital of the province.
+At the same time, the historical importance and natural beauty of the area has transformed the Bay of Cadiz into one of the busiest and most active hotspots in Spain, helping to develop areas in the vicinity of the city.
+Such has been the case with Puerto Real and Puerto de Santa María, both within ten miles of Cadiz, and San Fernando and Rota, slightly more distanced from the capital of the province.

-It was during the accomplishing of the tenth task, herding Geryon's cattle, that Heracles came to the Bay of Cádiz: Geryon's kingdom was centered in the small island of Erytheia, right at the end of the world, which corresponds to present day San Fernando.
-That is why the coat of arms of Cádiz contains the pillars of Heracles, which he is said to have erected as a sign of the westernmost point of his travels.
-Similarly, a temple was founded in his name in the island of Saint Peter, where the city is sprawled to this day.
+It was during the accomplishing of the tenth task, herding Geryon's cattle, that Hercules came to the Bay of Cadiz: Geryon's kingdom was centered in the small island of Erytheia, right at the end of the world, which corresponds to present day San Fernando.
+That is why the coat of arms of Cádiz contains the pillars of Hercules, which he is said to have erected as a sign of the westernmost point of his travels.

-Great beaches, sweeping views of the sea and long, palm-lined promenades complement the town's lively bars, fantastic museums, bustling commercial activity, and spectacular Cathedrals – all of this awaits you in the unparalleled environment of this extraordinary place.
-So come learn Spanish in Cádiz and discover it all for yourself!
+Great beaches, sweeping views of the sea, and long, palm-lined promenades complement the town's lively bars, fantastic museums, bustling commercial activity, and spectacular cathedrals.
+All of this awaits you in the unparalleled environment of this extraordinary place called Cadiz.
+So come and discover it all for yourself with Enforex!